sengirab/ngAutocomplete/README.md

 ```

 # Changelog - (Read before updating.)
+## [2.10.2] - 2018-05-15.
+- Removed dropdown it's own comparison when using Async.
+Assuming the user will probably filter the results.
 ## [2.10.1] - 2018-05-14.
 - Added new classes to wrong element.
 ## [2.10.0] - 2018-05-14.